-[RFC4949] describes role-based access control as: (I) A form of identity-based access control wherein the system entities that are identified and controlled are functional positions in an organization or process.

-Security audit trail

-[RFC4949] (page 254) describes a security audit trail as a chronological record of system activities that is sufficient to enable the reconstruction and examination of the sequence environments and activities surrounding or leading to an operation, procedure, or event in a security-relevant transaction from inception to final results.
+role-based access control [RFC4949] describes role-based access control as: "A form of identity-based access control wherein the system entities that are identified and controlled are functional positions in an organization or process." security audit trail [RFC4949] describes a security audit trail as "A chronological record of system activities that is sufficient to enable the reconstruction and examination of the sequence environments and activities surrounding or leading to an operation, procedure, or event in a security-relevant transaction from inception to final results."
 Requirements to support a security audit is not covered in this document.
-The draft [I-D.ietf-i2rs-traceability] describes traceability for I2RS interface and protocol.
+[I-D.ietf-i2rs-traceability] describes traceability for I2RS interface and the I2RS protocol.
 Traceability is not equivalent to a security audit trail.
+Trust [RFC4949] (I) /information system/ A feeling of certainty (sometimes 1. based on inconclusive evidence) either (a) that the system will not fail or (b) that the system meets its specifications Hares, et al.